wez/wezterm/docs/config/lua/pane/mux_pane.md

 *Since: 20220807-113146-c2fee766*

+*Deprecated Since: nightly builds only*

-Returns the [MuxPane](../MuxPane/index.md) representation of this pane.
+Returns the `MuxPane` representation of this pane.

+In nightly versions of wezterm, there is no longer a distinction between gui and mux representations of panes, so this method returns itself.